Estimated reading time: 5 minutes

-Making homemade sweet corn takes no time at all and the best part is that you always have a little bit of summer in a jar.
+Making homemade sweet corn relish takes no time at all, and the best part is that you always have a little bit of summer in a jar.

-Fall is finally in full swing which means the leaves are turning beautiful colours and sweaters, jackets and hats have come out of storage.
+Fall is finally in full swing, so the leaves are turning beautiful colours, and sweaters, jackets, and hats have come out of storage.